chilumbugeorge/docker_memcache/README.md

 ## File structure

-**manual.txt**: This file contains the instructions to create an memcached docker image
+**manual.txt**: This file contains the instructions to create a memcached docker image

 **Dockerfile**: is the dockerfile config to be used for creating the mcrouter image with all the necessary supporting system tools.